 In many ways, a UX designer is like an interpreter.
 They listen to what the stakeholders want and find out what the user needs.
 They then translate this into a language that the developers can understand.
 The end result is a product that all parties are happy with.

 Not only do UX designers need to be creative and technical; they also need to be excellent mediators.
-They need to understand different perspectives whilst making sure that user experience drives every discussion.
+They need to understand different perspectives while making sure that user experience drives every discussion.

 It’s the UX designer’s job to communicate with the right people at the right time.
 Without this communication, the process becomes fragmented and the final product will suffer.
 Relationships are crucial—not just to business, but to UX.

-With that in mind, let’s take a look at how to build meaningful relationships for better UX.
+With that in mind, let’s take a look at how to build meaningful relationships and improve UX.